This stunning Fall harvest salad features seasonal ingredients and is topped with a delicious maple tahini dressing.

 Step 2.
 Make the dressing by blending the ingredients until smooth and creamy.

 No blender?
-Grate the garlic so it’s smoother or substitute 1 tsp garlic powder and whisk everything together in a bowl until smooth.
+Grate the garlic so it’s smoother or substitute 1 tsp garlic powder and whisk everything together in a bowl or shake in a mason jar until smooth.

 Jar of creamy sauce with a spoon in it.